Fare-Dodger (Schwarzfährer) — Pepe Danquart, 1993

 - Using stills from the film, find connections between students’ ideas about the Black man's character and what is shown in the film.
 For instance, do his facial expressions show how he is feeling?

-- Show Schwarzfahrer and ask students to discuss their readings of the film.
-Discuss the different readings of the film.
+- Discuss the different readings of the film.
 Do all films have meanings that are constructed?
 What groups did the students observe in the film?

 - Using the film as a source, create an information guide that gives examples of specific camera shots and angles.

-- Get students to role play the old lady and the young Black man, creating a new scene that further explores the ideas raised by the film.
+- Role play the old lady and the young Black man, creating a new scene that further explores the ideas raised by the film.

 |Resource Rights Holder||Trans-Film Vertrieb GmbH|